Defect Designer

 Defect Designer is a progressive death metal band from Oslo but originally coming from Akademgorodok, part of the Siberian city Novosibirsk.

 History

 In 2007 Defect Designer in Novosibirsk recorded their first four-track promo named "W".
-Having sent the demo worldwide the band received plenty of positive feedback and decided to go to a European studio to record a full-length album.

 In February, 2008 Defect Designer entered Hertz Studio, Poland (which had previously recorded Vader, Decapitated, Behemoth, Sceptic) without any financial support from labels.
-The band traveled 4000 km from their hometown to Poland and recorded, mastered and mixed 12 tracks with the Wieslawski brothers.

-In 2009 the band were noticed by My Kingdom music and became the first metal acts from Siberia to have a worldwide release.

 In 2012 frontman relocated to Oslo severing ties with all members.
-Defect Designer released the second album "Ageing Accelerator" in 2015 - recording it with musicians from SepticFlesh, Cryptopsy and Trollfest.

-The current lineup includes Trollfest, Diskord and Vingulmork members.

-The band has signed a multi-album contract with Transcending Obscurity label in April, 2020 planning a release of the Neanderthal EP further in 2022.
+The band has released several works cooperating with members of SepticFlesh, Cryptopsy and Fleshgod Apocalypse.